Charlie Blackmon Preview, Player Props: Rockies vs. Orioles

-Charlie Blackmon -- hitting .364 in his past 10 games -- will be in action for the Colorado Rockies against the Baltimore Orioles, with Cole Irvin on the hill, on August 25 at 7:05 PM ET.
+On Saturday, Charlie Blackmon (hitting .400 in his past 10 games) and the Colorado Rockies play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 7:05 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4) against the Rays.
+He had two hits (going 2-for-3) in his most recent game against the Orioles.

 Charlie Blackmon Game Info & Props vs. the Orioles